 Ali Morrish, Clinical Director Wellbeing at Work and Exeter Natural Health Centre

-Ali’s background is in homoeopathic medicine and she has been a practitioner for almost 20 years.
-An experienced teacher, Ali has taught all over the UK and Ireland for more than 15 years and is Clinical Director of the South West College of Homoeopathic Medicine.
+Ali’s background is in homoeopathic medicine and she has been a practitioner for over 20 years.
+An experienced teacher, Ali has taught all over the UK and Ireland.
 Her area of expertise lies in teaching clinical skills to practitioners and clinicians as well as being a respected lecturer in cancer and palliative care for therapists of various disciplines.
 Ali trained in advanced supervision in 1998 and since then has been supervising both students and practitioners of various professional modalities.

 Ali took over the practice management of Exeter Natural Health Centre (ENHC) in 2009 where she is now the Clinical Director.
 The ethos of the centre is to promote a professional approach to integrated healthcare and ENHC has a good working relationship with the University Of Exeter Medical School.
 Established in 2001, ENHC is a centre of excellence for complementary medicine both in terms of treatments and professional training courses.